-This is course walks participants through the steps of creating a classroom culture plan that establishes an orderly, yet exciting classroom where students can and want to do the hard work that is required to learn and succeed.
-Participants uncover what motivates students to engage in learning and what the underlying causes of misbehaviors.
-Learners in the course will develop stronger communication techniques to motivate students in order and ensure that what is communicated is relevant, meaningful, and engaging.
-Strategies are also shared for developing positive and trusting peer-to-peer, teacher-to-student, and parent-teacher relationships in order to set the foundation for a productive, engaged, and respectful classroom.
+ASPDP teachers will learn how to create a classroom culture plan that establishes an orderly, yet exciting classroom.
+Participants uncover what motivates students to engage in learning and the underlying causes of misbehaviors that impede learning.
+They will develop stronger communication techniques that motivate students, ensuring that what is communicated is relevant, meaningful and engaging.
+Strategies are also shared that develop positive and trusting peer-to-peer, teacher-to-student, and teacher-to-parent relationships.

 - Two verbal techniques that keep behaviors optimal and in line with the expectations in the classroom.

 - To teach students about making choices, including the consequences and likely outcomes that result from their choices.

 - Strategies for teaching students how to monitor and regulate their own behavior.

 - To deescalate non-compliant behaviors and promote student self-reflection about their choices.